 Life is an adventure

-The twenties for me was a cultural roller coaster as I relocated from one country to another for studies, for work and to be with family.
-Relocating to three countries within a decade meant a lot of adjustments – both physically and psychologically.
+The 20s for me was a cultural roller coaster as I relocated from one country to another for studies, for work and to be with my family.
+Relocating to three countries within a decade meant a lot of adjustments — both physically and mentally.
 Making new friends, settling down in a new home and trying to navigate a new culture could all be quite daunting at times.
-But instead of moping and feeling home-sick, I’ve always looked forward to the adventure – the excitement of becoming part of a new culture, making new friends and exploring the unknown.
+But instead of moping and feeling home-sick, I’ve forced myself to focus on the adventure — the excitement of becoming part of a new culture, making new friends and exploring the unknown.